xiahongchi/xiahongchi.github.io/_pages/about.md

 <!-- self intro -->
 # Bios
 My name is Hongchi Xia (夏鸿驰).
-I'm now an undergraduate student in Computer Science at Shanghai Jiao Tong University (SJTU).
+I'm now a first-year Ph.D. student in Computer Science at University of Illinois Urbana-Champaign (UIUC).
 My research lies in computer vision.
-I'm also an incoming CS Ph.D. student at University of Illinois Urbana-Champaign (UIUC).
 Before my Ph.D. journey, I was fortunate to be advised by <a href="https://shenlong.web.illinois.edu/">Prof. Shenlong Wang</a> at UIUC, <a href="https://people.csail.mit.edu/weichium/">Prof. Wei-Chiu Ma</a> at Cornell, <a href="https://xiaolonw.github.io/">Prof. Xiaolong Wang</a> at UCSD and <a href="https://www.mvig.org/">Prof. Cewu Lu</a> at SJTU.

 # News
+* <b>Aug.2024</b> Start the PhD journey at UIUC!
-* <b>Feb.2023</b> Two papers "Video2Game" and "WildRGB-D" are accepted to CVPR 2024!
+* <b>Feb.2024</b> Two papers "Video2Game" and "WildRGB-D" are accepted to CVPR 2024!

 # Publications
 <!-- paper start -->